offalynne/Input/docs/5.3/Configuration.md

 For more information on how to customise `__input_config_icons()`, please see information relating to [`input_icons()`](Functions-(Other)?id=input_iconscategoryname), the function used throughout this script.

 ?> You should edit this script to customise Input for your own purposes.

+&nbsp;

+## Steam

+Input provides rudimentary support for input through Steam, in order to take advantage of the extended features available through Steam Input, see [Setting Up Steamworks for Input](Steamworks.md).